getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Suppose your web application is slow to load, and you'd like to know why.
 A lot has to happen for your app to first get to a usable state: multiple requests to your backend, likely some work - including calls to your database or to outside APis - completed before responses are returned, and processing by the browser to render all of the returned data into something meaningful to the user.
 So which part of that process is slowing things down?

-`[kmclb: In what follows I'm not worrying yet about list formatting/indenting, what's a header, what's italics masquerading as a header, etc. Open to opinions here, and also just note-to-self-ing that it needs to be thought about eventually.
-FPA: maybe a table?
-First column, the service and second column, the processing that needs to happen?]`

 Let's say, in this simplified example, that when a user loads the app in their browser, the following happens in each service:

-  _Browser_
+- _Browser_
   - 1 request each for HTML, CSS, and JavaScript
-  - 1 rendering task, which sets off 2 requests for JSON data
+  - 1 rendering task, which sets off 2 requests for JSON data ^

-  _Backend_
+- _Backend_
   - 3 requests to serve static files (the HTML, CSS, and JS)
   - 2 requests for JSON data
-    - 1 requires a call to the database
+    - 1 requiring a call to the database
-    - 1 requires a call to an external API and work to process the results before returning them to the front end
+    - 1 requiring a call to an external API and work to process the results before returning them to the front end ^

-  _Database Server_
+- _Database Server_
   - 1 request which requires 2 queries
     - 1 query to check authentication
     - 1 query to get data